 “Occasus Borealis” (shown below) is definitely ugly enough to require a bit of explanation.
 Doppelgor wanted to go and photograph the Northern Lights — as if the hundreds of thousands of online photos weren’t plenty enough.
 Knowing it would be pitch black, and that we’d probably be shooting exposures well in excess of 15 seconds, he actually wanted us to bring a tripod.
 I talked him out of it.
 “Lean the camera up against a post or the side of a bus or something,” I said.
 He wasn’t pleased, but given the tight size and weight constraints of our carry-on luggage, he decided he’d rather have pants than a tripod.
 We stood outside in the middle of the night, in the middle of nowhere (apologies to the residents of Thingvellir), and waited hours for the spectacle that never came.
 Two months later, I’m just now regaining feeling in my toes.
 Doppelgor got rather bummed out that night, and went back to the bus to warm up.
 So I borrowed his OM‑D, jammed the side of it up against a signpost, and took this photo of the missing lights.
 I decided, since everyone posts photos of their Northern Lights successes, I should document what failure looks like.

 Speaking of failure, that’s exactly what I consider this particular photo collection to be.
-With the exception of “Vik, Iceland,” which has sentimental value thanks to its inclusion of Mrs. ULTRAsomething, there is really nothing of myself in these photos.
+There is really nothing of myself in these photos.
 In spite of the fact they (ostensibly) try to avoid the most overtly clichéd attributes of travel photography, they don’t actually express anything.
 I’d like to blame the zoom lens, but soul does not come from lenses, cameras or anything else you can buy at your local camera shop.
 It comes from within.
 And yet, in spite of its inherent soullessness, equipment selection can have a huge impact on one’s photography.
 If I had left the OM-D and its zoom lens at home, and taken the M2 instead, I have no doubt I would have returned with a far greater selection of soulful photos.
 Why?
 Simply because I feel more inspired with a mechanical rangefinder in my hands.
 Of course, this sort of admission is exactly the type of statement that makes people call me names on photography forums — which is why I decided to bury it down in the “About These Photos” section.
 I mean, seriously… does anyone actually read anything that follows the “official” end of an article?

 FULL DISCLOSURE: The Lowepro backpack discussed in this article was given to me, free of charge, since my local Lowepro rep also happens to be a friend.
 You’re welcome to believe this might well be the reason why I gave it a favourable review — but I assure you my opinions can not be purchased for a mere US$79 (retail).
 Actually, they can’t be purchased for any price.